accodev/yarukoto/README.md

-# Yarukoto Application
+# Yarukoto

 ## Introduction

-This project consists of two main services: `yarukoto-be` (backend) and `yarukoto-fe` (frontend).
+This project consists of two main services: `backend` and `frontend`.
 Both services can be spun up using Docker Compose.

 ## Prerequisites